carstenschaefer/FolderSecurityViewer/README.md

 The application can be compiled on Windows, and depends on the following Frameworks and utilities:

-* .NET Framework 8.0 SDK
+* .NET Framework 9.0 SDK
-* Optional: Visual Studio 2022
+* Optional: Visual Studio 2026
-* MSBuild version 17.9.8 or above

 ### Platform compatibility

+Ensure your target platform is supported by .NET 9; check the supported OS versions in the  [.NET 9 Release Notes](https://github.com/dotnet/core/blob/main/release-notes/9.0/supported-os.md).

+* If you need a built targeting .NET 8, please refer to version [v2.8.1-beta.1](https://github.com/carstenschaefer/FolderSecurityViewer/releases/tag/v2.8.1-beta.1).

-Ensure your target platform is supported by .NET 8; check the supported OS versions in the  [.NET 8 Release Notes](https://github.com/dotnet/core/blob/main/release-notes/8.0/supported-os.md#net-8---supported-os-versions).
-If you need a build compatible with Windows 7 or 8, please refer to version [v2.7.0-beta.1](https://github.com/carstenschaefer/FolderSecurityViewer/releases/tag/v2.7.0-beta.1), which depends on .NET Framework 4.7 and Visual Studio.
+* If you need a build compatible with Windows 7 or 8, please refer to version [v2.7.0-beta.1](https://github.com/carstenschaefer/FolderSecurityViewer/releases/tag/v2.7.0-beta.1), which depends on .NET Framework 4.7 and Visual Studio.

 ### Build